 - Administrators and counselors who have authority for program decisions have a minimum of six hours of professional development that includes nature and needs of gifted/talented students and program options.

 19 TAC 89.2

 Elective Bible Course

-A teacher of an elective Bible course offered under Education Code 28.011 [see EMI] must hold a minimum of a High School Composite Certification in language arts, social studies, or history with, where practical, a minor in religious or biblical studies.
-The teacher must successfully complete the staff development training developed by the commissioner with respect to Bible elective courses.
+A teacher of an elective Bible course offered under Education Code 28.011 [see EMI] must hold a certificate in language arts, social studies, or history that qualifies the teacher to teach at the grade level at which the course is offered with, where practical, a minor in religious or biblical studies.
+The teacher must successfully complete staff development training developed by the commissioner for elective Bible courses.
+An elective Bible course may be taught only by a teacher who has successfully completed the commissioner's training under Education Code 21.459.
 Education Code 28.011(f)

 Automated External Defibrillators

-A district shall annually make available to employees and volunteers instruction in the principles and techniques of cardiopulmonary resuscitation and the use of an automated external defibrillator (AED).
+A district shall, in accordance with its professional development policy, make available to employees and volunteers instruction in the principles and techniques of cardiopulmonary resuscitation and the use of an automated external defibrillator (AED).